 Do I need a science background to do the GAMSAT?

 No. A science background certainly has its advantages for tackling section 3 but it is not essential.
 If you have a humanities background, you may find sections 1 and 2 easier.
-The recommended standard for the science topics is A-level.
-Don’t stress if you haven’t sat any science A levels, just make sure to start preparing early.
+The recommended standard for the science topics is year 12/ 1st year undergraduate.
+Don’t stress if you haven’t studied science previously, just make sure to start preparing early.
 There are plenty of resources out there to help, here’s a link to our best-rated.
 If you want additional help, tutoring can be a great way to succeed at science.
 Check out the available options we have.

 What level of knowledge is required for the GAMSAT?

 This is a controversial topic!
-It is said that the level of biology and chemistry necessary is 1st year of university and A-level standard for physics.
-However the questions within the GAMSAT Acer papers are more similar to A-level standard for all disciplines.
+It is said that the level of biology and chemistry necessary is 1st year of university and year 12 standard for physics.
+However the questions within the GAMSAT Acer papers are more similar to year 12 standard for all disciplines.

 There is an overwhelming amount of resources available so it can be hard to know which ones to choose.
 Check out our article on the best-rated resources for more information.
 And if you’re considering tutoring, please get in touch!

-Is it true I need A level standard maths?
+Is it true I need 1st year undergraduate standard maths?

 There’s a myth that advanced maths is required for the GAMSAT but the truth is that the main struggle is due to not being able to use a calculator.
 You’ll need to revise basic mental maths principles such as adding and subtracting fractions.
 Logs and exponents also feature within section 3 so make sure to look over the rules of these.
 As you practice questions you’ll pick up tricks to help your mental maths such as rounding up/ down.
 Our tutors will be able to help you with this and get your basic maths back on track!

-Tutoring can be great at any stage of your preparation, whether you’re starting off with no prior knowledge, or achieved A’s in A-level science.
+Tutoring can be great at any stage of your preparation, whether you’re starting off with no prior knowledge, or achieved a high ATAR rank.
 Our tutors can help to teach you core concepts and work on any areas of weakness to ensure top marks.